material-motion/material-motion/specifications/motion_family/direct_manipulation.md

 ### ChangeAnchorPoint

-Contract: the anchor point of the view is immediately changed to the `newAnchorPoint`.
+Contract: the anchor point of the view is changed to the `newAnchorPoint`.
 The target's position is also updated to avoid noticeable movement of the target.

     class ChangeAnchorPoint {
-      var newAnchorPoint
+      var newAnchorPoint: Point
     }

 ## Performers